mmontalbo/grim_rust/README.md

 The viewer reports per-quadrant mismatch ratios and will exit with a non-zero status if the divergence exceeds the `--render-diff-threshold` (default 1%), making it safe to wire into automated checks for viewport regressions.
+Add `--headless` when you only need the decode + verification passes and want to skip the winit window entirely (handy for CI or remote agents).
+`tools/grim_viewer.py verify` wraps `cargo run` with the headless configuration so automation can trigger a render check without remembering the full CLI surface.
 Enable the optional `audio` feature to spin up a rodio output stream so the audio plumbing is ready when we begin playing sounds.
 Run it with: